geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " My fate to shun, I ponder'd long in vain,
-My frustrate projects but increas'd my pain ;
+My frustrate projects but increas'd my pain;
 For counsel then I sought an hermit's cave,
 The prescient sage this strange injunction gave.
 " With Alfred to the ocean's side repair,